Understanding how Assignment Groups Work

 - Load balanced - Active Record Load Points - it assigns the records to a user having the least Active Records load - determined by the numerical field, set in 'Load Points Field'.
 Active records are determined by the Active Records Criteria.

 - Load balanced + Selection Criteria - Load balanced + Selection Criteria is same as Load Balanced except it uses Selection Criteria as well as Active Records Criteria while determining and counting active records owned by members.

 - Points Based - Highest Points - it looks at current active load points owned by each member.
 Active Load Points are determined by member point calculation rules.
-Members owning the least number of load points will be assigned new records first.
+Members owning the maximum number of load points will be assigned new records first.
 Please see more details here:

 - Points Based - Lowest Points - it looks at current active load points owned by each member.
 Active Load Points are determined by member point calculation rules.
-Members owning the maximum number of load points will be assigned new records first.
+Members owning the least number of load points will be assigned new records first.
 Please see more details here: